William B. Tolman: Copper-oxygen adducts

 Tolman's work in the bioinorganic field focuses on Cu-O adducts, specifically copper proteins whose diverse, biological functions include: O_{2} transport, aromatic ring oxidations, biogenesis of hormones.
 His work studies the potential of 1:1 Cu/O_{2} adducts as catalytic species, which have been known as transient intermediates for more commonly studied 2:1 and even 3:1 Cu/O_{2} molecules.
 These complexes, while kinetically favored in formation are thermodynamically unstable due to negative entropy values, thus making them more difficult to isolate.
 Although, increasing ligand sizes on these 1:1 adducts did correlate with slower reaction rate constants; advantageous for isolating and studying these complexes.

 This figure shows copper and oxygen bonded at differing ratios.

 Furthermore, his work on high and mixed valent copper species including [CuOH]^{+2} and its conjugate base, [CuO]^{+} is also very notable.
 His work with [CuOH]^{+2} reveals a high reactivity with C-H and O-H bonds as compared to its conjugate acid pair.
 This is of importance when trying to replicate biological mechanisms, such as copper-catalyzed oxidation in vitro.

-His research has greatly contributed to the discovery and characterization of new biomimetic species.
+His research has contributed to the discovery and characterization of new biomimetic species.
 It is his goal to not only identify these compounds, but to comprehensively understand the intermediates and mechanisms with which they play crucial roles in facilitating.
 In the case of Cu/O_{2} adducts, realizing their biological role and function in copper containing enzymes can give rise to new insights on their biomimetic properties.

 Additionally, his lab is searching for alternative, synthetic oxidative catalysis.
 This includes designing biochemically inspired synthetic catalysts as well as trying O_{2} as a candidate for controlled, in vitro oxidation.
 Due to high abundances and relatively strong stabilizing capabilities within biological reactions, iron and copper enzymes inspire biomimetic synthetic catalysts.
 Although these reactions perform with high accuracy and selectivity within the body, many challenges arise when working with O_{2} in vitro because of the undesired and potentially harmful side products that can be generated.